7KiLL/lfm-signature/README.md

 3. Varity.
 You can make many cases of images with custom settings and return them randomly

 ### How to
-1. Include class to new `.php` page or append code on this.
+1. Include class to new `.php` script or append code to this class.
 2. Build image case using `buildPicture()`.
 3. Then just run script via `run()` with your username.